SaaS ยท Analysis

 The hard opinion: any SEA bank with more than 100,000 active credit cardholders and an in-house loyalty operations team larger than 8 people in 2026 is overspending on operations while underdelivering on rewards inventory versus what Ascenda or a comparable SaaS provides.

-Loylogic: the alternative European-rooted vendor
+## Loylogic: the alternative vendor based in Europe

 **Loylogic** is the Switzerland-headquartered loyalty rewards infrastructure SaaS competing with Ascenda for SEA bank deployments.
 Pricing is comparable, typically USD 8,000 to USD 75,000 per month for SEA-tier engagements.